The Joys Of Learning A Language (And How You Can Do It Too)

 I really love languages.

 Vague, I know.
-But I end up saying it to myself and to other people a lot.
-I just really like languages.
-My own language, languages I’m learning, languages that I’m not, dead languages, languages that hardly anyone speaks anymore.
-I just…*clenches fist*.
+But I end up saying it to myself and others a lot.
+I just really like languages; my own language, languages I’m learning, languages I’m not, I just…*clenches fist*.

-While I know I’m not the only one (obviously), I still often feel like the only person who wants to at least try another language.
-Usually, people just find it to hard.
-Ok, I get that.
-Language is woven into every single part of your life and so, to understand a whole other language is to understand a whole other life, a society, a history and culture.
-But, usually, the rejection of other languages comes from ignorance and the desire for there to only be one language; English.
+While I know I’m not the only one, I often feel like the only person who wants to learn (and sometimes just hear!) another language.
+OK, language learning can be difficult.
+Language is woven into every aspect of life, and so to understand a whole other language is to understand a whole other life, a society, a history and culture.

-I wanted to talk a bit about my language learning experiences and how you, if you’re interested, can get into the wonderful world of language and how it’s not as hard as you think!
+I wanted to talk a bit about my language learning journey and how you can get into it too.

-First, take it out of your mind that you have to be ‘gifted’ or have to be talented from a young age at language learning.
-Yes, there are going to be people who find it easier than you because they were brought up in a bilingual household or moved to another country and was forced to learn the language etc. If you want to learn, are ready to learn, and love the language you’re going to learn then you too can do it!
+First, take it out of your mind that you have to be gifted or exposed to new languages at a young age.
+Yes, there are going to be people who find it easier; they were brought up in a bilingual household, or forced to learn a new language in a new country.
+All you need is the readiness and the enthusiasm, and you’re already on your way to success.

-While I’m always trying to learn French and Spanish for practical reasons, the language I’m focusing on and having the most progress I’ve ever had with a language is Norwegian (Bokmal).
-The reasons why are actually quite simple, and I hope you can implement them into your language learning too!
+While I’m always trying to learn French and Spanish for practical reasons, the language I’m focusing on is Norwegian Bokmål.
+Here are some of the ways you can implement language learning techniques into your life.

 Learning a language by yourself begins to suck when you have no one to practice on.
 My dad, a language lover too, has no problems having small chats with me in French and Spanish, but completely shuts down when I talk in Norwegian.
-So what’s a girl to do?
+So what’s a language lover to do?

-I never realised how much language learning had always been a large factor in why I love education in general.
-Maybe not the education system, but learning that through a language is a whole new world, culture, and people, living on the same polluted spec of a planet that we live on.
+I never realised how much language learning had always been a large factor in why I love education in general, learning that through a language is a whole new world, culture, and people that differs from your own life.
+Language really shapes the way we learn and communicate.

-Let me know what languages you’re learning and how you do it if I’ve missed anything!
+Let me know what languages you’re learning and any tips you find useful!